praveendivekar/react-application-kit/README.md

 # A Complete Intro to React

-Welcome to a complete intro to React!
-The site actual workshop material for this repo can be found [here][gh-page].
-On the master branch you will find the completed project.
-On the start branch you will find the barebones boilerplater of the project designed to help you get started.
+Welcome to a complete intro to React!.
+This is a small project which covers the core concepts in React along with some testing.

 ## Contributing